DrewMcArthur/flappybird-qlearning-bot/README.md

 ![Learning Graph](http://i.imgur.com/Xm8WPYk.png)

-As it can be seen, after around 1500 game iterations, the bot learns to play quite good, averaging about 150 score, and also occasionally hitting very good max scores.
+As it can be seen, after around 1500 game iterations, the bot learns to play quite well, averaging about 150 score, and also occasionally hitting very good max scores.

 ----------
 ###Update